Genez-io/genezio-examples/javascript/html-example/README.md

 genezio local
 ```

-Open a new terminal, navigate to the following directory, and run npm start to launch the React application:
+Open a new terminal, navigate to the following directory, and run npm start to launch the web application:
 ```
 cd ./client
 npm run install-local-sdk